 - cannot keep a good speed nor proper control of your vehicle

 - will drive closer to the vehicle in front due to distraction

 - miss a lot of the signs on the road as your not looking

 - are not aware of much around them

 Using your Mobile if the car is at a standstill?

-You can use your mobile device ONLY if you are parked up safely on the side of the road, you cannot use the device if you are waiting in terrible traffic or waiting for the slow person to try and get their huge car into that small parking space.
+You can use your mobile device ONLY if you have safely parked your motor vehicle on the side of the road, but do not do so if it is unsafe or impractical to stop.
+You cannot use the device if you are waiting at the traffic lights or waiting for the slow person to try and get their huge car into that small parking space.

 You CAN, however, use your device if you have to call emergency services if there is an emergency situation where it would be unsafe for others to park up.